uc-cdis/covid19-tools/covid19-etl/README.md

 ```
 pip install -r covid19-etl-requirements.txt
 export ACCESS_TOKEN=<access token>
+export API_KEY=<path to API key>
 JOB_NAME=<name of the ETL to run> S3_BUCKET=<bucket> python covid19-etl/main.py
 ```
 - `JOB_NAME` is required
 - `ACCESS_TOKEN` is required.
 If the ETL you are running does not need an access token, use a fake value
 - `S3_BUCKET` is optional, but ETLs that upload files to S3 need it
+- `API_KEY` is optional.
+Provide the path to an API key to automatically renew expired access tokens.

 ## Adding a new ETL